 Just before my book went to print, the ATSB informed me that after we had stopped, that the four brakes (brakes numbered 1, 2, 5 & 6) on the left wing slightly inboard from Engine 2 (and under the fuel leaks) were COLD.
 All four brakes were between 30-40 degrees (ambient) Celsius!

 We did not know on the day of the event that these brakes were cold.
 We didn’t know that the brake’s sensors and wires had been damaged by the explosions.
 We did not know that these four brakes would also be 100% useless for stopping us on the runway that day – but that discussion is for another day.

 I was not able to include this information about the COLD brakes in my book “QF32″.
 It would have been a Criminal Offence to release this privileged information before the ATSB published its Final Report on QF32.
 The left wing brake temperatures are now shown in the ATSB report at page 240 – although the reader would have to look carefully to notice it, and few have.

-We reacted to the enemy (threats) that faced us on the ground that day; what we saw, what we knew, but never what was presumed.
+We reacted dynamically to mitigate the threats that challenged us on the ground that day; what we saw, what we knew, but never what was presumed.
 We did not presume that a fire was present or that it would erupt.
 We wanted proof.
 We knew the environment was toxic outside the aircraft, so we mitigated the threats.